 It is important for me to emphasize at this point I am talking about letting go of the judgment of appearances, external things, this whole world of perception.
 I am not talking about listening to your heart or intuition or inner wisdom or the Holy Spirit–whatever concept works best for you.
 We all have an inner knowing which all too often we ignore at our peril.
 Deciding to listen to that is an entirely different use of judgment.
 In the article “The Other Voice,” I describe the ego as always speaking first and loudest, whereas the other voice, our inner knowing speaks softly and gently, usually when our mind is quiet and open.
 So, part of establishing true trust is learning to judge which of two inner voices to listen to.
 The following story illustrates this point.

 Not long ago, my partner was asked to be the sole performer in a play about a Mexican woman icon, Elena Garro.
 The director, whom she had known of many years earlier, had approached her and lavished her with praise about her acting acumen, and he told her she was the best woman for the part.
 After reading the script, she agreed to take the offer, but she had had some strong hesitations and reservations.
 She chose to ignore them and went ahead anyway.
 Early in their interactions, her concerns magnified, but again, she ignored them and plowed ahead.
 The whole thing ended in disaster when he refused to keep any of his promises and he treated her in a demeaning and dishonest manner.
 Had she listened to her inner knowing and not the voice of the ego, none of the subsequent pain, hurt, and disillusionment would have happened.
 So, to reach true trust, learning to judge which inner voice to listen to is an important beginning.

 Belief and True Trust

-Let go of judgment and the arrogance of believing your world view and your script is right and true.
+Let go of judgment and the arrogance of believing your worldview and your script are right and true.
 Abandon false trust, and embrace Trust with a capital T.